HHK-ETH/long-defisushi-airdrop/README.md

 small frontend: https://longdefisushi.com/

-### Airdrop any erc1155 token to selected addresses using merkle tree
+### Airdrop any erc1155 token to selected addresses using a merkle tree